-Note: We have updated our accounting and financial reporting guide for Income Tax – 2013 second edition to reflect content that was updated and moved to the accounting and financial reporting guide for Financial Statement Presentation - 2016 edition.
+Note: We have updated our accounting and financial reporting guide for Income tax to reflect content that was updated and moved to the accounting and financial reporting guide for Financial statement presentation.

 Already complex, accounting for income taxes (ASC 740) will become even more so as a result of new and forthcoming guidance in the U.S. The accounting model for income taxes has been around for some time—a fact that suggests companies have had sufficient time to fully acclimate themselves to the standard’s provisions.
 In the intervening years, however, the overall business environment has grown decidedly more complex.
 So too has accounting under U.S. generally accepted accounting principles (GAAP).
 The way that governments (local, federal and foreign) levy taxes is also more complex now.
 These factors have made the interpretation of the accounting model for income taxes particularly challenging.